wwPDB/py-wwpdb_utils_nmr/wwpdb/utils/tests-nmr/README.md

 	- aria2c

 - shared library:
 	- alignlib.so (locate the shared library in wwpdb/utils/nmr/align)
+	- alignlib.so is a softlink to alignlib.cpython-37m-x86_64-linux-gnu.so by default, Python 3.6 user must use alignlib.cpython-36m-x86_64-linux-gnu.so, instead by editing the softlink.

 ## How to set up
 1. Set enviromnent variable PYTHONPATH